TNRIS invites you to Austin on Thursday, May 16, 2019 for the 7th annual GeoRodeo and Friday, May 17, 2019 for JS.GEO.

 Attendees and participating organizations at the GeoRodeo are required to agree to a Code of ConductView Code of Conduct

 Denver, Colorado based geospatial geek.
 By day Patrick is a survey drafter for an engineering firm.
-After work Patrick runs the popular Reddit forum MapPorn.
-He also curates content for the @MapPornTweet, the official Twitter account for MapPorn.
+After work, Patrick runs a popular Reddit map forum dedicated to the appreciation of beautiful maps and geographic data analysis.
 Patrick also contributes to OpenStreetMap humanitarian efforts in Denver and around the world.
 Patrick originally started land surveying in Austin, Texas.

 Andrew Chapkowski is a software developer and Pythonista.
 He has over 15 years of experience with IT and GIS.
 Andrew is a developer for the ArcGIS API for Python at Esri.
 He has worked in the fields of agriculture, emergency management, and defense.